FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+1. Apple "Ready to Eat" Sensor
+  We can use sensors to determine if an apple, or potentially any fruit, is ripe and ready to eat.
+Multiple sensors can be integrated into our system, such as firmness, color, and perhaps ethylene emission (a gas emitted by ripening fruit).
+The sensor data would be transmitted using MQTT to a smartphone app or a central monitoring system.
+When the apple reaches its optimal ripeness, a notification is sent to the user.
+2. Interactive Scavenger Hunt
+  In this interactive game, participants are engaged in a scavenger or treasure hunt where they must find hidden objects in certain locations.
+Players can send inquiries about their current location.
+In response, the game host (an automated system based on pi) will use MQTT to send back hints, such as the distance to the nearest clue or the direction they should head.
+The game can be integrated with GPS or RFID technologies.
+3. Vault Protector with Proximity Detection
+  This idea is a security system designed to protect valuables in a safe or vault.
+It would use motion sensors to detect if someone is approaching or tampering with the vault.
+Upon detecting unauthorized presence or tampering, the system would immediately send an alert via MQTT to the owner's smartphone or security center.
+This can be paired with other security measures like cameras or alarms.
+4. Improvisation and Recording Music Notation
+  This system is designed to capture and record music as it is being improvised.
+While a musician plays, the system would accurately record each note, its timing, duration, and dynamics.
+For instance, sensors on a piano could detect which keys are pressed and for how long.
+The data from these sensors would be transmitted in real-time using MQTT to a software application that converts this data into standard music notation.
+This notation could then be displayed or saved for future reference.
+5. Time-Lapse Photography
+  Time-lapse photography involves taking sequences of photos at set intervals to capture changes that occur slowly over time.
+When played back at normal speed, time appears to be moving faster.
+Cameras equipped with sensors can be programmed to take photos at specific intervals.
+Additional sensors might measure environmental conditions like light or temperature, triggering the camera to capture images under certain conditions.
+The camera or sensor system could use MQTT to send status updates or images to a central system for processing and storage.
+This allows for remote monitoring and control of the time-lapse process.
+6. Telegram Sender/Receiver Morse Code
+  This idea revolves around a system that can send and receive messages in Morse code using the Telegram messaging platform.
+Morse code involves sending messages through a series of dots and dashes.
+The system would involve a button for inputting Morse code and a mechanism to convert Morse code into text, and vice versa.
+To send messages, a user could input Morse code manually, which would then be translated into text and sent via MQTT.

 ### Part C
 ### Streaming a Sensor